 - Complete official transcript of postgraduate studies, if any

 - Graduate certificate of postgraduate studies, if any

-- Proof of application for graduate membership of the Hong Kong Psychological Society (must be a member by the time of admission)
+- Proof of application for graduate membership of the Hong Kong Psychological Society (must be a member by the start of semester in September 2023)

 - A personal statement of no more than 1,200 words, covering the following areas:

 (b) your understanding of clinical psychology as a profession;

 (c) the current status of clinical psychology in Hong Kong;

 (d) your considered reasons for studying clinical psychology;

 (e) your suitability for pursuing a career in clinical psychology, including strengths and weaknesses;